Table of Contents

 History of BRICS

-BRICS originated from the 2001 Goldman Sachs report that highlighted the future global influence of Brazil, Russia, India, and China.
-The first formal BRICS Summit took place in 2009 in Yekaterinburg, Russia.
+- The first formal BRICS Summit took place in 2009 in Yekaterinburg, Russia.
 Since then, the annual summits have become significant diplomatic events, where leaders discuss pressing global challenges, such as economic recovery, sustainable development, and global governance reforms.
-Over time, BRICS has evolved beyond an economic concept into a key political entity advocating for a multipolar world.

-Check here for complete details about the BRICS Summit.
+Check here for complete details about the BRICS Summit

-BRICS Countries Objectives
+Objectives of BRICS Countries

 - The BRICS Countries have established a variety of cooperative projects and institutions, such as the BRICS Business Council and the New Development Bank, to promote economic cooperation and development among themselves (formerly known as the BRICS Development Bank).